Clock Auctions Augmented with Unreliable Advice: Preliminaries

 We consider a canonical single-parameter auction setting where an auctioneer aims to allocate a service among a set \( \bidders \) of \( n \) bidders.
 There exists a public family of sets \( \feasible \subseteq 2^\bidders \) indicating subsets of bidders that can feasibly be served by the auctioneer.
 We assume \( \feasible \) is \emph{downward-closed}, meaning if \( S \in \feasible \), then \( T \subseteq S \) implies \( T \in \feasible \).
 The auctioneer's goal is to select a feasible subset \( S \in \feasible \) of bidders to maximize social welfare, i.e., \( v(S) = \sum_{i \in S} v_i \).
 Since bidders have private values, the auctioneer must design a mechanism to elicit these values.
 However, bidders are selfish and may strategically misreport their values to achieve their preferred outcomes (i.e., receiving the service at a lower price).
 Therefore, the auctioneer must carefully design payment rules to incentivize accurate reporting.

 We design clock auctions for this problem.
-A clock auction is a dynamic mechanism proceeding over several ``rounds''.
-In each round $t$, each bidder $i$ is offered a personalized ``clock'' price $p_{i,t}$ which represents the current amount they would need to pay if the auction were to terminate now.
-At the outset of the auction, the clock price $p_{i,0}$ for each bidder $i$ is initialized to some arbitrarily small positive value $v_{\min}$ and each bidder is placed in an ``active'' bidder set $A$.
-The clock prices are non-decreasing throughout the auction, i.e., $p_{i, t} \geq p_{i, t-1}$ for all rounds $t$.\footnote{We assume that each bidder with positive value has value above a publicly known minimum value $v_{\min}$, which is consistent with \cite{BLP2009} and \cite{CGS22}.
-As such, rather than continuous prices, we may increment prices by an arbitrarily small positive value $\increment$, say, $v_{\min}/n^2$.
-As argued in \cite{CGS22}, discretizing prices to this range causes negligible loss in approximation since the optimal social welfare is lower bounded by $v_{\min}$.} In each round $t$, the auctioneer announces a price $p_{i,t}$ for each bidder $i \in A$ and bidder $i$ can then choose to remain in the auction (staying ``active'') or permanently exit (becoming ``inactive'' and being removed from $A$).
-If $i$ exits at any point in the auction she will not receive the service and pays nothing.
-The auction then terminates when $A \in \feasible$, i.e., all active bidders may be feasibly served.
-Note that in each round the clock price for each bidder can only depend on public information, i.e., the feasibility constraint, the history of prices, and the points at which bidders exited the auction.
-We use $\rev(S,\mathbf{p_t}) = \sum_{i \in S \cap A}{p_{i,t}}$ to denote the \emph{revenue} of a set $S$ at current price vector $\mathbf{p_t}$.
-In other words, the revenue of a set $S$ in round $t$ of the auction is the sum of the clock prices in round $t$ of the active active bidders in $S$.
+A clock auction is a dynamic mechanism proceeding over several rounds.
+In each round \( t \), each bidder \( i \) is offered a personalized ``clock'' price \( p_{i,t} \), which represents the current amount they would need to pay if the auction were to terminate at that moment.
+At the outset of the auction, the clock price \( p_{i,0} \) for each bidder \( i \) is initialized to some arbitrarily small positive value \( v_{\min} \), and each bidder is placed in an ``active'' bidder set \( A \).
+The clock prices are non-decreasing throughout the auction, i.e., \( p_{i, t} \geq p_{i, t-1} \) for all rounds \( t \).\footnote{We assume that each bidder with positive value has a value above a publicly known minimum value \( v_{\min} \), which is consistent with \cite{BLP2009} and \cite{CGS22}.
+Thus, rather than continuous prices, we may increment prices by an arbitrarily small positive value \( \increment \), say, \( v_{\min}/n^2 \).
+As argued in \cite{CGS22}, discretizing prices to this range causes negligible loss in approximation since the optimal social welfare is lower-bounded by \( v_{\min} \).} In each round \( t \), the auctioneer announces a price \( p_{i,t} \) for each bidder \( i \in A \), and bidder \( i \) can then choose to remain in the auction (staying “active”) or permanently exit (becoming “inactive” and being removed from \( A \)).
+If \( i \) exits at any point in the auction, they will not receive the service and pay nothing.
+The auction then terminates when \( A \in \feasible \), i.e., all active bidders may be feasibly served.

+Note that in each round, the clock price for each bidder can only depend on public information, i.e., the feasibility constraint, the history of prices, and the points at which bidders exited the auction.
+We use \( \rev(S,\mathbf{p_t}) = \sum_{i \in S \cap A}{p_{i,t}} \) to denote the \emph{revenue} of a set \( S \) at the current price vector \( \mathbf{p_t} \).
+In other words, the revenue of a set \( S \) in round \( t \) of the auction is the sum of the clock prices in round \( t \) of the active bidders in \( S \).